Private equity firms should learn the signs of when it is time to outsource their nondisclosure agreements (NDAs).

-For the legal industry, the pandemic ushered in the unthinkable: For the first time, on a large scale, the practice of law would take place without the law office.
+For the legal industry, the pandemic ushered in the unthinkable: For the first time, on a large scale, the practice of law would take place outside of law offices.
 As shutdowns swept across the world, lawyers once tethered to their desks found themselves working at home for months on end.
-Although the legal industry was long among the slowest to embrace remote work policies and technologies, the pandemic forced widespread adoption without the expected consequences.
+Although the legal industry was among the slowest to embrace remote work policies and technologies, the pandemic forced widespread adoption without the expected consequences.

 Case in point: Large law firms in 2020 saw net income rise by an average of 10% as demand for transactional work boomed and firms saved money on business travel, according to a survey by Wells Fargo Private Bank’s legal specialty group.

 As the world and the legal industry creep back to normal, both law firms and lawyers building their own businesses must embrace remote work to build stronger, smarter, more inclusive, and more successful practices.
 Flexible work arrangements allow for the recruitment of best-in-class talent, foster productivity, and help prepare for growth with scalable technology.

 While lawyers long flocked to big cities searching for the best opportunities, the pandemic scattered talent to the wind.
 At the same time, demographic trends show large swaths of people leaving the largest, most expensive urban areas searching for a better quality of life in smaller cities.
 Law firms and businesses that once secured the best legal talent near their headquarters are now at a disadvantage as top talent is spread across a wider geographic area.
 The only way to attract and retain this talent is with a remote work model that allows teams to do their best work no matter where they are.

 “Although job offerings might reach candidates outside a firm’s area, the prospect of someone being willing to relocate is likely not in the organization’s favor,” the Association of Legal Administrators said in an April white paper.